 WOT.
 After all, the 5% coverage equals to two reviews and 5 trust statements in the 100 user setting.
-We have compared the influence of increasing the userbase while keeping the number of ontologies and level of coverage equal.
-The results can be found in Figure 10.
+We have compared the influence of increasing the user-base while keeping the number of ontologies and level of coverage equal.
+The results can be found in figure 10.
 We furthermore analyzed the setting with 1000 users in more detail, to find out how the derivations from the expected outcome can occur.
 As discussed in section 3.6, the theoretical lower boundary for a system that delivers expected results for our setup lies with 3 reviews per ontology (one for each group), and one trusted peer user for each ontology per user.
 That amounts to 3% coverage in reviews and 1% coverage in trust per ontology (in a 100 user setting).
 Since we have employed randomization for the simulation, the reviews and trust were not assigned optimally, but randomly based on the rules explained above.
 This could lead to settings where users are not connected to the WOT, and therefore for them, no local trust information can be used to compute the overall rating.
 In order to see how many users are disconnected for each ontology (since for all these users, in our experiment setup their trust results would contain global trust information), we ran an analysis on the setting.
-For the setup 100 users, 5% coverage and 0% error, the results can be found in Figure 11.
+For the setup 100 users, 5% coverage and 0% error, the results can be found in figure 11.
 The graphics displays, for how many ontologies the number of users disconnected from the WOT falls into the percentage of users displayed on the x-axis.
-As is evident from Figure 11, for several ontologies a larger percentage of users was not connected to the WOT, in some cases even more than 90%.
-Therefore it is not surprising that the average ratings based on local trust deviates towards the ratings based on global trust, since in the some cases, the ranking algorithm has to rely on global trust.
+As is evident from figure 11, for all ontologies at least half the users were not connected to the WOT, in most cases even more than 80%.
+Therefore it is not surprising that the average ratings based on local trust are very similar to the ratings based on global trust, since in the majority of cases, the ranking algorithm has to rely on global trust.
 In the rest of the cases, the correct review is retrieved based on local trust and is blended into the results.
 This is why the results deviate in direction of the expected results.
-Given a setting of 1000 users, 5% coverage and 0% error, there are almost no users disconnected from the WOT, as can be seen in Figure 12.
+Given a setting of 1000 users, 5\% coverage and 0\% error, there are less users disconnected from the WOT, as can be seen in figure 12.
 If we remember that the minimal setting for achieving expected results is only partially dependent on the user size (the number of reviews required is independent from the number of users, but is based on the number of ontologies), we are not surprised to see improved results in the setting with more users (since the 5% here mean 10 times more reviews and trust statements than in the 100 user setting).
+The fact that the good users have a good coverage is due to the fact that their user group is the biggest, so naturally there would be more random trust statements placed within this group.
+But also the other user groups are more connected and therefore the results are more similar to the expected results based on local trust, since less global trust is blended into the results.
 As a conclusion of the comparison we note that the number of reviews and trust statement in total is not as important as having the right ones (the ones described in section 3.6).
 Given our experiment setup, by having a larger number of reviews and trust statements, we have achieved a better coverage and therefore better results.